 The NIE (foreigner’s identity number – número de identificación de extranjero in Spanish) is essentially your fiscal number in Spain.
 It has nothing to do with residence and all foreigners, residents and non-residents alike, need it if they wish to do any of the activities listed in the next section.

 The NIE is an identification code made up of an X or Y followed by seven digits and another letter, for example X-1234567-A. The NIE certificate also includes your full name and passport number.

 You need a NIE in many circumstances in Spain including:

 - Buying property.
 A NIE isn’t necessary to sign the pre-purchase contract (see more information about the buying process here link to purchase process) but you do need it when you sign the title deeds.

 - Paying any kind of taxes.
-Read about property taxes.
-Link to buying taxes piece
+Read more about property taxes.

 - Contracting utilities.
 You cannot contract any utilities (electricity, gas, water, internet and telephone services) without a NIE.

 - Opening a bank account.
 Find out more.